 4. Make use of extensions

-You can do a lot by changing your mindset yourself, but surely extensions do a much better work by allowing you to do more than just what email itself is able to do.
+You can do a lot by changing your mindset yourself, but surely extensions do a much better job by allowing you to do more than just what email itself is able to do.
 Here are some great extensions found on Product Hunt to help you organize Gmail:

 With Drag, both emails and tasks become cards, instantly, so you’re in just one place, able to do a lot more to manage emails, manage tasks, manage projects, CRM, Help Desk or whatever you want, really.